usdigitalresponse/npi-lawyer-client-matching/README.md

 # npi-lawyer-client-matching

-Code for matching clients served with eviction notices with lawyers to handle the eviction
+Code for matching clients served with eviction notices with lawyers to handle the evictions.

 [Google Sheets README.md](google-sheets/README.md)